clux/modul8/docs/modularity.md

 You may shrug and say, well, I'm only going to write this once anyway..

 ..and you will be right.
-You will write it once and quickly realize you that it would have been even better if you hade written it zero times.
-Trust me.
+You will write it once and probably wish you wrote it zero times.

-There's simply no way around it.
 The biggest mistake you can make as a learning programmer is to not factor out behaviour as early as possible.
 *</advice>*

 ## Relation to JavaScript